Modernly designed attic bathroom in New Cross

 Will an attic conversion in New Cross grow the worth of my home?

-According to research performed by Nationwide, a loft conversion which includes a double bed room and bathroom might add as much as twenty two % to the worth of a three-bedroom, one-bathroom property.
+According to research performed by Nationwide, a loft conversion which includes a double bedroom and bathroom might add as much as twenty two % to the worth of a three-bedroom, one-bathroom property.
 Nevertheless, do not presume that value added to your home will necessarily go beyond the expense of your conversion.

 If the answer is yes, then a loft conversion could absolutely be the right choice!

-However desperate you are for extra space, weighing up the expenses of a house relocation can be off-putting.
+However desperate you are for extra space, weighing up the costs of a house relocation can be off-putting.
 Stamp duty, legal costs, surveys and more might amount to a few thousand pounds, and it’s money you won’t see again.
 There are other factors to consider too, not least your psychological attachment to your home and the possibility of children switching schools.

 Is my house in New Cross, Nottinghamshire suitable for a loft conversion?